 Natural sugar occurs in almost all foods, particularly in fruit and vegetables, but because of heavy consumption of ice cream, candies, sweet bottled drinks, desserts, and too much sugar taken with everything, particularly tea and coffee, people can no longer taste it.
 Because of this abuse the liver and pancreas are overburdened and debility, ill health and illness, including diabetes, can result.
-Sugar gives quick energy and a vicious circle of more sugar to boost one’s energy, greater fatigue produced by this abuse and then still higher consumption of sugar is established.
+Sugar gives quick energy and a vicious circle of more sugar to boost ones energy, greater fatigue produced by this abuse and then still higher consumption of sugar is established.
 The way to get back to normal is to steadily cut down on white sugar: two instead of three spoonfuls of sugar in tea or coffee, then one and if possible none; less sugar in recipes; avoid sweets

 and sweetened drinks and ice cream—particularly in hot weather as it may carry typhoid; eat fruit, a handful of nuts, a piece of cheese, bread and honey, or a snack of meat as a pick-me-up because these also produce quick energy without damaging the health.
 Starch products, such as bread, rice, potatoes, macaronis, porridges and other grains, all contain considerable sugar as carbohydrates and will to some extent provide the lift that taking sweets does without being as damaging to the health.
-Dried raisins and other fruit can easily take the place of candy; try to buy them with an indication on the package that they are unsulphured as in that way they are better for one’s health.
+Dried raisins and other fruit can easily take the place of candy; try to buy them with an indication on the package that they are unsulphured as in that way they are better for ones health.

 This does not mean one should become a food fanatic or feel guilty if one eats a piece of candy!
-It does mean—at least to me—that a knowledgeable approach to the subject of nutrition and keeping one’s self in as good health as possible is surely intelligent and that to ignore the subject and impair one’s health—thus jeopardizing one’s service to the Faith in the all-important field of pioneering—is foolish and unnecessary.
+It does mean—at least to me—that a knowledgeable approach to the subject of nutrition and keeping ones self in as good health as possible is surely intelligent and that to ignore the subject and impair ones health—thus jeopardizing ones service to the Faith in the all-important field of pioneering—is foolish and unnecessary.
 There are times when one needs the quick energy that a chocolate bar or other sweet can give, especially when travelling under difficult circumstances.
 During my African safari we found that a cup of very sweet, strong, hot tea provided the best and most lasting stimulus when we were exhausted and we took time off to stop and either make it by the wayside or drink what we had already prepared in our thermos bottle.
-It is not what one does under exceptional circumstances or occasionally that is so bad for one’s health but the forming of an essentially unsound pattern of daily life, and the consumption of too many sugars falls in this category.
+It is not what one does under exceptional circumstances or occasionally that is so bad for ones health but the forming of an essentially unsound pattern of daily life, and the consumption of too many sugars falls in this category.

 Honey: Though it may be expensive and hard to find, honey is the best and most natural of all sugars.
 ‘Abdu’l-Bahá both